Haonter/YoutubeClone/README.md

 - 🧠 I have knowledge of HTML, CSS, JavaScript, Python, PHP, MySQL, MongoDB, Node.js, React, Express.js, Laravel, C++, I also use the Wordpress CMS and some preprocessors like PUG and SASS.
 - 😎 My vision is to learn more every day about the world of web development both in the front-end and in the back-end.

-If you like my project, I would appreciate it if you give me a star on GitHub.
+- 😄 If you like my project, I would appreciate to much if you give a star to this repository.

+- 😄 Si te gustó éste proyecto, agradecería mucho si le dieras una estrella a este repositorio.